 Here are a few ways to effectively reduce the employee attrition rate in your company:

 Offer employees job training, perhaps with an industry expert or a motivational speaker.
 If there is a seminar, a workshop, or a conference outside the company, offer to send them.
-Employees are more likely to stay if they see that their company is willing to invest money in them.male employer shaking hands with male employee in front of the team
+Employees are more likely to stay if they see that their company is willing to invest money in them. - Show Appreciation

 Employees perform better when given the option to work remotely and set their hours.
 Flexible work arrangements give employees more freedom in their schedules and environments than the typical 9-to-5.
 These arrangements consider employees’ unique situations and give them more leeway in balancing work and family obligations.
 And since more candidates are looking for remote hiring processes and flexible work schedules, implementing this will reduce high attrition rates.